islegendary/discourse-segment-CDP/README.md

 > **Note**: The following installation instructions are examples for a standard Discourse installation.
 Different hosting providers may have different installation methods.
 For detailed installation instructions, please refer to the [official Discourse plugin installation guide](https://meta.discourse.org/t/install-plugins-on-a-self-hosted-site/19157).

+In Segment, create a `Ruby` source (or use existing) and use the writeKey to configure this plugin in Discourse.

 #### New Installation
 If you've never used a Segment plugin before: